 Residents can also obtain the phone number of the police department or county jail they pick from the search results and call them.
 Some police officers tell callers that the person they’re looking for has been in their custody for only a couple of days and has yet to stand trial.7

-How to Find New York State Prisoners
+How To Search Details of New York State Prisoners

 Sending Money to a New York Prisoner

-• MoneyGram– Customers can visit a location closest to their home.
+- MoneyGram– Customers can visit a location closest to their home.
 Receive code is 1317.

-• JPay– This provides four deposit methods including telephone, mail, online, and app.
+- JPay– This provides four deposit methods including telephone, mail, online, and app.

-• Telephone– Patrons have to dial (800)-574-5729 to send money with the help of customer service.
+- Telephone– Patrons have to dial (800)-574-5729 to send money with the help of customer service.

-• Mail- People mail a money order or check along with a deposit form to JPay, P.O.
+- Mail- People mail a money order or check along with a deposit form to JPay, P.O.
 Box 531190, Miami FL 33153.
 They can submit an English or Spanish deposit slip.

-• Online– Web deposits can be made with a debit or credit card.
+- Online– Web deposits can be made with a debit or credit card.

-• App– Individuals can download the JPay app through Apple or Google Play and send deposits.
+- App– Individuals can download the JPay app through Apple or Google Play and send deposits.

 Deposit fees vary depending on the method utilized.